 If you don’t choose Tentsile or another rigid 3-point set up, you can still use these tips with any normal (old-school) hammock:

-- Always sleep on a slender foam (or better yet) inflatable pad—our self-inflating pads are the bomb!
+- Always sleep on a slender foam (or better yet) inflatable pad—our Sky-Pads are the bomb!

 - Always use a pillow, preferably one that inflates for that extra air padding and warmth.

 - Choose a mummy-style sleeping bag that helps trap body heat.

 - Wear a hat (wool is awesome but synthetic fabrics work well, too).

 - Instead of a sleeping bag liner, use a top quilt—basically an extra blanket that makes it a lot easier to get in and out of your hanging bed.